Beginner’s Guide To Pricing Photography

 For example, annual report photos are worth a lot more to a company trying to enhance its reputation and build brand awareness than to the photographer shooting those pictures.
 So this photographer should not think that, because a day is worth $1,500 to them, they should charge the customer $1,500.
 To that company, those annual report pictures or, to be more exact, the goal of those annual report photos might be worth tens of thousands of dollars.

 The customer isn’t really buying photography, they’re buying an end result.
 How much is that end result worth to the customer?
-Or to rephrase it, how much value will the photos have to the customer?
+Or to rephrase it, how much value will your photos provide to the customer?

 Never ad-lib a Price